The Unapproved

 3. "He keyed in on your use of 'community'... he compared this to his experience in past communities where information and membership was pilfered."

 Sebastian's threat model was commercial piracy.
-My most constructive behaviors — filling in when Sol wasn't there, proposing improvements, being vocal about what wasn't working — triggered that model.
+My most constructive behaviors (filling in when Sol wasn't there, proposing improvements, being vocal about what wasn't working) were exactly the ones that triggered it.

 4. "Basically, the website owner is protecting his investment and it has nothing to do with community building in the grassroots sense of the word."